 I used to have the Premier Rewards Gold Card from American Express, and finally canceled it last year.
 This is a card I had for years, and one that I found to be incredibly rewarding.
 But the problem is that so many other credit cards have upped their game, while this card mostly hasn’t.
 The Premier Rewards Gold Card went from one that I considered to be “best in class,” to one that no longer had any best in class bonus categories.
 In the case of my credit card portfolio:

-- The Platinum Card® from American Express ($550 annual fee) offers 5x points on airfare purchased directly with airlines (rather than 3x points)
+- The Platinum Card® from American Express ($550 annual fee (Rates & Fees)) offers 5x points on airfare purchased directly with airlines (rather than 3x points)

 - The Chase Sapphire Reserve® Card ($450 annual fee) offers 3x points on restaurants (rather than 2x points), and offers that globally, rather than just in the US